Edit this wiki page Follow

 • Attune Magic - Once spells have been learned, players can choose which of their known spells they would like to have equipped for usage.

 • Kindle - Kindling bonfires increases the maximum number of Estus Flasks that the bonfire will replenish.
 Each bonfire must be kindled separately.
-A bonfire can be kindled only one time when the player begins the game, replenishing 10 Estus Flasks.
-Bonfires can be kindled up to 3 times once players receive the Rite of Kindling, replenishing a maximum of 20 Estus Flasks.
+A bonfire can be Kindled to replenish a maximum of 10 Estus Flasks, until the player acquires the Rite of Kindling, which allows the amount of times a Bonfire can be kindled.
 Kindling requires that the player be in human form and expend one point of held humanity per kindling.
+Every time a bonfire is Kindled, it increases the number of Estus Flasks replenished by 5, up to a maximum of 20 total.

 • Reverse Hollowing - Reverts player from hollowed form back to human form at the cost of one point of humanity.